Self-Employment Tax Deductions

 - Attorney’s fees to have contracts drawn up

 If your business has employees, you open up a whole new wave of potential deductions.
 Of course, you can deduct any wages you pay your employees.
 If you also provide benefits, such as health insurance or contributions to a retirement plan, you can write off those costs as well.
-However, when making contributions to your own retirement plan, such as a SEP IRA, SIMPLE IRA, or solo 401k, those contributions only reduce your income tax and won’t reduce your self-employment taxes.
+When making contributions to your own retirement plan, such as a SEP IRA, SIMPLE IRA, or solo 401(k), those contributions reduce your income tax but won’t reduce your self-employment taxes.
+You’ll report those contributions on Schedule 1, Additional Income and Adjustments to Income, not Schedule C .

 Find Out: Which 1099 Form Should You File?